nimish-gupta/blog/content/posts/2020-04-05-shell-password-less-authentication.md

   - Authentication
   - Shell
 ---
-This IT industry is changing so rapidly that there are new ways of authentication coming .
+This IT industry is changing so rapidly that more and more companies want to make the user experience seamless.
+Companies are tweaking all the traditional ways of doing the thing and trying to come up with a new way.

-These days companies are adding new ways of authentication so frequently to make it easier for user to use and for developer easy to create.
-Now they have strip down to magic link authentication (used by [Slack](https://slack.com)) in which just have to enter the email address and you will be authenticated by clicking the "magic link" sent to your email.
-Now the user don't have to remember the email address and for developer they don't have to validate the email address.
+One such functionality is authentication I think most of the companies are using to get the user into their world.
+Companies are adding new ways of authentication so frequently to make it easier for the user to use and for developer easy to create.
+Now they have stripped down to magic link authentication (used by [Slack](https://slack.com)) in which just have to enter the email address and you will be authenticated by clicking the "magic link" sent to your email.
+Now the user doesn't have to remember the email address and for developer, they don't have to validate the email address.

-There is new way of authentication, I found while logging though [now](https://zeit.co/now) cli.
+There is a new way of authentication, I found while logging though [now](https://zeit.co/now) cli.
 Below is the gif for that

 ![Zeit Demo](/media/zeit.gif)

-Its too good that you don't have to remember the passsword.
+It's too good that you don't have to remember the password.

-So below tutorial is about implementing the above functionality.
+So the below tutorial is about implementing the above functionality.

 ## Get started

-To setup Shell Magic Link Authentication, we have to setup two services, one api to handle all the authentication end points and the cli part for making all the requests.
+To setup Shell Magic Link Authentication, we have to set up two services, one API to handle all the authentication endpoints and the cli part for making all the requests.

 ### Pre- requisite

-This tutorial makes use of following language/framework/services:-
+This tutorial makes use of the following language/framework/services:-

 * [Node](https://nodejs.org/en/)
 * [Sendgrid](https://sendgrid.com/)